manulera/ShareYourCloning_backend/README.md

 ```

-The virtual environment is install in the project folder.
+The virtual environment is installed in the project folder.
 This is convenient if you are using an IDE for development.
 For settings of vscode see the folder `.vscode`.

 Now you should be able to run the api by running: